SharKCS11/GUI-Multimeter/README.md

 3. Install the gosu dependency by running `$ gem install gosu` on command line.
 4. Download the files "connect.rb" and "voltm.rb" from the repository.
 5. To test the arduino connection, run `$ ruby connect.rb`.
 If successful, the program will confirm the firmata connection and the version.
 Sometimes, it can take about one minute for a ruby program to actually detect the arduino.
 If the connection fails, press Ctrl+C to terminate the program, and try again until it connects.
 6. You are ready to run the voltmeter now.
-Enter `$ ruby voltm.rb` in command line and a window should open up with a "measure" and "stop" button.
+Enter `$ ruby voltm.rb` in command line and a window should appear with a "measure" and "stop" button.
 7. Press the "Measure" button to start measuring the voltage between two probes.
 If you want to measure current through the analog-input wire instead, press the "switch to amps" button below.
 You can switch between the voltmeter and ammeter at any time.

 **Note**: The ammeter calculates the current passing through the point at which the analog-in wire intersects the circuit using the measured voltage.
 It assumes a voltage divider using two 1.2kΩ resistors.
 If you use a different resistor value, replace line 12 in voltm.rb that reads ` @@single_resistor = 1200 ` with your own resistance value in Ohms.